 Here are four most fundamental things that we Christians must do in following the Lord.
 They are these: reading God’s words, praying to God, performing our duties and practicing God’s words.
 Our spiritual lives mainly include these four aspects.
 If we can practice them in our everyday life, we will meet the conditions for being true Christians.

-First, we must read God’s words.
+1. We must read God’s words.

 Since believing in the Lord, we have probably been reading the scriptures for decades, without interruption.
 Then how do we read God’s words to achieve good results?
 To achieve this, we need to grasp the truth and seek God’s will from every one of God’s words, pray-read and ponder them carefully rather than read like viewing flowers from horseback or for only memorizing scriptures.
 We should earnestly read God’s words and seek with sincerity to gain the Holy Spirit’s work.
 Then we can understand the truth as well as the Lord’s will.